dcunited001/dcunited001.github.io/_posts/2017-10-08-meditation-conceptual-designation-and-monadic-metaphysics.md

 While meditating, your mind is calm and relaxed and encouraged to drift.
 When your mind engages in conceptual designation, you map structured meaning onto qualia.
-This mostly happens at higher levels of the mind.
+As you engage in higher forms of cognition, your mind becomes increasingly bound to preexisting concepts it weaves and layers on top of its experience of itself.
+By doing this, the mind categorizes aspects of its sensory and cognitive experiences.

 In modern life, we simply do not experience life without a strong reliance on cognitive patterns heavily dependent on conceptual